 Here are some simple ways to be involved in adoption and/or foster care for those who do not feel led to actually adopt or foster.

 Sponsor Adoptive Hopefuls – One of the largest barriers to many who want to adopt, either domestically or internationally, is the cost associated with the adoption process.
 In many cases, adoption can cost thousands of dollars.
-These costs are for all the paperwork that has to be processed, profile development, case workers, home studies, and attorneys.
-And in many cases with domestic adoption, expectant parents are in need of financial assistance due to increased doctor visits and other expenses that they were not prepared for.
+These costs are for all the paperwork that has to be processed, profile development, caseworkers, home studies, and attorneys.
+And in many cases with domestic adoption, expectant parents need financial assistance due to increased doctor visits and other expenses that they were not prepared for.
 Many couples, or individuals, do not have the extra financial means to cover these costs yet are willing to open their homes and hearts to love these children needing forever families.
 That’s where you can help.
 You likely have a family member, friend, or church member who has the heart but is lacking funds.
 Be attentive and seek ways that you can sponsor those you know, or even don’t know, through their adoption process.

 Sponsor Foster Families – Again, maybe you do not find yourself in a position to become a foster parent but if you look around there are many just in your community.
 Contact your local foster care agencies or churches to see how you can help sponsor these families.
 Reach out and just give them love and a little bit of your time.
-They are making great sacrifices to open up their homes in many instances to numerous children who come from various backgrounds and have various issues.
+They are making great sacrifices to open up their homes in many instances too numerous children who come from various backgrounds and have various issues.
 This can take a huge toll physically and emotionally on foster families.
 Ask if there are simple things you can do to help them.
-Maybe it is as simple as bringing a meal, paying them a visit, or even giving them a night off for a date night.
+Maybe it is as simple as bringing a meal, visiting them, or even giving them a night off for a date night.
 Find a local family to sponsor and help encourage and reassure them.

 Volunteer – In today’s world overflowing with busyness, this is one of the toughest commitments to make – something that involves more of your time.
 But volunteering doesn’t have to take away what little time you may have left to give.
 There are many organizations and ways to be involved that suit everyone’s schedules.
 Whether it is volunteering several hours at a local pregnancy crisis center or just a few minutes here and there sharing information on social media, it is doing something.